 We understand that now is a period of great change in many financial services organisations with new guidance and regulations on business resilience and impact tolerances now due from the consultation and that outsourcing and use of Cloud technology is changing the IT estate in many existing facilities.

 The consultation closed on 3rd April 2020, the PRA and FCA aim to publish their final OpRes policies in the second half of 2020, requiring financial firms to implement the rules during the second half of 2021.

 The result of the consultation will mean organisations will not be able to apply a blanket approach to an OpRes project and will not be able to buy an off-the-shelf solution to upgrading any system.
 Identifying the firm’s business risk perspective is, therefore, a crucial first step before embarking on an OpRes transformation project coupled with sourcing a partner that has a robust understanding and experience in such projects.

-As power protection evolves, and those looking after systems for financial services must cover ever greater responsibilities, KUP recognises the challenge ever changing technologies presents.
-KUP’s long history of serving the financial services industry, compliance knowledge and service expertise enable it to offer credible power protection audits and to advise on both estate modernisation and new system design.
-Products include single and three-phase, standalone and modular options, with the latter being especially well suited to installations where future load is uncertain, or load varies.
+As UPS power protection evolves, and those looking after systems for financial services must cover ever greater responsibilities, KUP recognises the challenge ever-changing technologies presents.
+KUP’s long history of serving the financial services industry, compliance knowledge and UPS service expertise enables it to offer credible power protection audits and to advise on both estate modernisation and new UPS system design.
+Uninterruptible power supplies include single and three-phase systems, standalone and modular UPS options, with the latter being especially well suited to UPS installations where the future load is uncertain, or the load varies.

-In addition to UPS and emergency lighting inverter products, the KUP engineering team is experienced at designing back-up battery systems that suit specific building layouts, autonomy needs and monitoring requirements.
-KUP’s generators can be specified with a range of fuel and engine types, including Kohler’s own low emission, high efficiency models.
+In addition to the uninterruptible power supply and emergency lighting inverter products, the KUP engineering team is experienced at designing UPS back-up battery systems that suit specific building layouts, autonomy needs and UPS monitoring requirements.
+KUP’s standby generators can be specified with a range of fuel and engine types, including KOHLER’s own low emission, high-efficiency models.